betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 On Apollo 13, Lovell would benefit from "what if" thinking by MIT software developers that might have prevented his earlier problems on Apollo 8.
-For Apollo 9, MIT software developers needed to create a major mode program that allowed the crew to test the lunar module descent engine while the LM and CSM were docked, a unusual coniguration not ordinarily used for a normal Apollo mission.
+For Apollo 9, MIT software developers needed to create a major mode program that allowed the crew to test the lunar module descent engine while the LM and CSM were docked, a coniguration not ordinarily used for an Apollo mission.
 It was considered the safest configuration for the first ever test of the lunar module.
 That code remained in the flight program for later Apollo missions and is what enabled the crew of Apollo 13 to use the LM descent engine for two of the burns that brought them home.
 A third burn was also needed but because the LM AGC had been shut down